Lab 1

 1. Sign the attendance sheet.

-Working with Unix
+Working with Linux

-click Start --> All Programs --> Utilities --> XWin32 8.0 --> XWin32
+Start --> All Programs --> Utilities --> XWin32 2010 --> X-Win32 2010

-4. Create a directory called cs2301 and make it your working directory.
-You can use the Unix shell commands: mkdir cs2301 (make directory) and cd cs2301 (change directory).
-A directory is like a folder; you can organize your files by storing them in different directories.
+A directory in Linux is like a folder in Windows; you can organize your files by storing them in different directories.
 Try the command pwd (print working directory).
 Now go back to your "home" directory by typing cd .. (the ".." means "move up one level in the directory structure").
 Type pwd again.
 Finally, make cs2301 your working directory again by typing cd cs2301 one more time.

-5. Use emacs to create a C source file called lab1.c.
-The command to start emacs in its own window is emacs lab1.c& (it is the & that signifies that emacs is to be run "in the background").
-After you enter this command, you will have two windows open; we'll call them the Unix window and the emacs window.
+The & at the ends of these commands signifies that the preceding command is to be run independently of the Linux shell.
+After you enter the command, you will have two windows open; we'll call them the Linux shell window and the editor window.

 Note that C source files cannot be created with word-processing applications (like Microsoft Word) that embed formatting information in the files.
-You must use an editor like emacs (or pico) that produces straight ASCII text files.
+You must use an editor like emacs (or kwrite) that produces straight ASCII text files.

-/* Lab 1
+/* Lab 1 -- type your name here

 Data types